alphashuro/alphashuro.github.io/_posts/2022-07-15-modal-editing.md

 ### Vim is hard
 There is an initially steep learning curve, due to the number of concepts one has to learn before they can be productive in it.
-However this quickly tapers off once you understand the basics, after going through vim-tutor I found Vim much easier to use than any other editor I've used before.
+However this quickly tapers off once you understand the basics, after going through vimtutor I found Vim much easier to use than any other editor I've used before.

 ### You have to give up nice IDE features from your current editor
 I'll be honest and say that attempting to adopt the complete pure terminal-vim experience as your primary method for coding can be quite involved.
 However almost every editor I've encounted has a "vim-mode" or a plugin that implements vim mode.
 [vs-code](https://code.visualstudio.com)'s vim plugin is particularly good.

-The only problem is many of these editors do not have `vim-tutor`.
-I would recommend opening vim for that, and then switching back to your editor's vim mode once you've completed it.

 There are also a couple of editors that natively implement a model similar to vim, albeit with some improvements:
 - [neovim](https://neovim.io)